Last update: July 9, 2022.

 We agreed that 3. is an actual pictograph or two.
-On the left an animal or fish figure and to the right three tally marks or – if that is an arc that the three tally marks are on top of – a canoe with three people in it.
+On the left is an animal or fish figure, and to the right, three tally marks or – if that is an arc that the three tally marks are on top of – a canoe with three people in it.

 4. has slash marks – or are they just rock veins of a reddish colour?

-Our slow paddle along the east shore of Whitefish Bay done, we headed up Missinaibi Lake in a south-westerly direction.
-While it was gently raining, we were still lucky this day – no SW wind!
+With our slow paddle along the east shore of Whitefish Bay done, we headed up Missinaibi Lake in a south-westerly direction.
+While it was gently raining, we were still lucky this day – no west/southwest wind!
 We have been on the big lake a few times and have seen the winds blow up some serious waves.
-Luckily, on those occasions we were heading down the lake to the start of our trips down the river and were able to make use of the wind with the impromptu sails we set up.
+Luckily, on those occasions, we were heading down the lake to the start of our trips down the river and could use the wind with the impromptu sails we set up.

 The Reva Point Pictograph Site:

-A little under seven kilometers from Whitefish Bay is the next pictograph location, like the Whitefish Bay one a very minor one compared to the Fairy Point site.
+A little under seven kilometers from Whitefish Bay is the next pictograph location.
+Like the Whitefish Bay one, it is very minor compared to the Fairy Point site.

 Fairy Point Pictograph Site:

 Along with the Diamond Lake pictograph site in Temagami, the Fairy Point site must be one of the most visited in northern Ontario.
-The annual influx of canoe trippers coming in from the Crooked Lake portage on the start of their journey to Mattice or Moosonee, pass right by the pictographs.
-That is, if they know they are there and have lucked into some calm water as they make their way south to the point.
-Given its location, even moderate winds from the SW can have some nifty waves crashing into the point, making the thought of sitting there with a camera and contemplating Ojibwe rock paintings less important than just getting down the lake!
+The annual influx of canoe trippers coming in from the Crooked Lake portage on the start of their journey to Mattice or Moosonee pass right by the pictographs.
+That is if they know they are there and have lucked into some calm water as they make their way south to the Point.
+Given its location, even moderate winds from the southwest can have some nifty waves crashing into the Point.
+Sitting there with a camera and contemplating Ojibwe rock paintings becomes less important than just getting down the lake!

 In our visit to the pictographs of Fairy Point, we came at it from the south and paddled north for 900 meters before heading over to Red Granite Point and a campsite.

-- In Selwyn Dewdney’s 1958 visit, he recorded his impressions in a north-to-south order in terms of various “faces” (his term for what others refer to as panels) with the most northerly one being Face I and the most southerly one being Face IX.
+- In Selwyn Dewdney’s 1958 visit, he recorded his impressions in a north-to-south order in terms of various “faces” (his term for what others now refer to as panels), with the most northerly one being Face I and the most southerly one being Face IX.

-- According to Conway’s count there are 236 paintings on thirty panels.
-Unclear is exactly what makes up a painting.
+- According to Conway’s count, there are 236 “paintings” on thirty panels.
+Unclear is precisely what makes up a painting.
 Does each line in a row of 11 tally marks, for example, make up one or 11 paintings?

 We would not see IX faces or 30 panels in our slow paddle along Fairy Point.
-What we did see, however, far surpassed the one and only panel we had been familiar with in our four previous fly-by’s of the site!
+However, what we saw far surpassed the one and only panel we had been familiar with in our four previous fly-bys of the site!

 Our visit began with the following stretch of rock at the south end.
 The image below shows the first two ochre paintings we saw – two slash marks, with the one on the right having “arms” or fins.
 It reminded us of a similar fish image at Agawa Rock.

 On we went until we came to the bit of vertical rock surface in the photo below.
 “Move along.
 Nuthin’ to see!”
-Well, there were a few splashes of hematite including a J figure and a series of vertical lines.
-We had been to Fairy Point before so we knew there was more in store for us, although to be honest the only panel if images we could remember was the most obvious one, the one with the animals and the circle with a smile in it.
+Well, there were a few splashes of hematite, including a J figure and a series of vertical lines.
+We had been to Fairy Point before, so we knew there was more in store for us, although, to be honest, the only panel of images we could remember was the most obvious one, the one with the animals and the circle with a smile in it.

 The Mishipeshu and Caribou Panel:

 And there it was!
-In the early 1980’s heading down the Missinaibi had been an annual thing and each time we passed this rock face.
-Once Max even took out his Nikon EM and snapped a photo; the other times we were just keen to get down to the river itself for the thrills and spills of the rapids.
-Now we had lots of time and thanks to the light wind the water was relatively calm.
+In the early 1980s heading down the Missinaibi had been an annual thing, and each time we passed this rock face.
+Once Max even took out his Nikon EM and snapped a photo; the other times, we were keen to get down to the river itself for the thrills and spills of the rapids.
+Now we had lots of time, and the water was relatively calm thanks to the light wind.

 Dewdney labelled this pictograph panel Face IX; his book includes a sketch – see below – of most of the images.

-And what to make of the circle that emoji culture will have us see it as a smile?
+And what to make of the circle that emoji culture will have us see as a smile?
 And what is with the seven “legs” or “rays” attached to the bottom of the circle?
-A common explanation is that it is a sun symbol with the lines represent rays or spiritual power being transmitted by the manitous to those who have come to this site.
+A common explanation is that it is a sun symbol with the lines representing rays of spiritual power transmitted by the manitous to those who have come to this site.

-On Little Missinaibi Lake (Site #2) there is a similar pictograph.
-It too has lines below the circle – at least four and maybe more.
+A similar pictograph is on Little Missinaibi Lake (Site #2).
+It also has lines below the circle – at least four or more.
 Inside the circle are what look like eyes and a mouth!
 The best explanation?
-It once had the same semi-circular arc seen on the Fairy Point pictograph but bits of it have eroded over time to create what some will see as facial features.
+It once had the same semi-circular arc seen on the Fairy Point pictograph, but bits of it have eroded over time to create what some will see as facial features.